choubacha/stellar-rust-sdk/CONTRIBUTING.md

 locally but when submitting your branch for review, please squash all commits into a logical series of changes.

+#### Changelogs

+We keep a change log of additions and fixes.
+Please review how changelogs are kept at the [keepachangelog](https://keepachangelog.com/en/1.0.0/) website.
+We have placed a change log in the crate directories of those crates that are released to crates.io.

 #### Pull Requests

 All submittals should be provided via PR.
 The PRs should be detailed and describe the intent of the